 Who EE.

-What Fix page health and boost product conversion
+What Fix page health and boost product conversion.

 Why Following page updates, EE's product page for Pay as you Go SIM plans dropped drastically.
 I was asked to fix part of the problem by improving the page design.
 Following our iterative designs, continuous user testing and A/B testing, we doubled conversion and improved the channel share by 4%.